 If you have a general GA position available please submit a description to firstname.lastname@example.org.
 Please include all of the following information:

 - Deadline (Date)

 - Contact (name, email, phone)

 - Application Materials Requested

-For those of you who have posted positions, please let The Graduate School know as soon as the position has been filled so it can be removed from the website.
+For departments with posted positions, please let The Graduate School know as soon as the position has been filled so it can be removed from the website.